Rainyan/sourcemod-nt-spec-quicktarget/README.md

 If for whatever reason you don't want to run the nt_ghostcap plugin, uncomment the *REQUIRE_NT_GHOSTCAP_PLUGIN* define in the source code before compiling to disable ghost related features.

 # Usage

-Spectators may bind the commands as described below:
+## Console commands

-## Console commands (recommended to use as binds)
+These commands are recommended to be used as binds.
+They only work for players in the spectator team.

 * *sm_binds* — Print this usage info into game console.

 * *sm_spec_follow_grenade* — Follow the last live HE grenade.